 Rutherfordton in Rutherford County, North Carolina — The American South (South Atlantic)

 Location.
-35° 17.085′ N, 82° 1.194′ W. Marker is in Rutherfordton, North Carolina, in Rutherford County.
-Marker is on Coxe Road (County Route 1005) 0.4 miles east of River Crest Parkway, on the left when traveling east.
+35° 21.979′ N, 81° 57.445′ W. Marker is in Rutherfordton, North Carolina, in Rutherford County.
+Marker is on N Main Street (U.S. 221) when traveling north.
+Marker is located between Charlotte Road and Trade Street, in front of the Norris Public Library.
 Touch for map.
-Marker is at or near this postal address: 6333 Coxe Road, Rutherfordton NC 28139, United States of America.
+Marker is in this post office area: Rutherfordton NC 28139, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 24, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 433 times since then and 37 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on September 24, 2014, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.
+It was originally submitted on August 5, 2010, by Bill Coughlin of North Arlington, New Jersey.
+This page has been viewed 896 times since then and 26 times this year.
+Photos: 1, 2, 3. submitted on August 5, 2010, by Bill Coughlin of North Arlington, New Jersey.